 Red grouper are found in the Western Atlantic from Massachusetts through the Gulf of Mexico and south to Brazil.
 Red grouper is a shallow-water grouper – they’re common in waters 10 to 40 feet deep.
 Juveniles prefer grass beds, rock formations, and reefs in shallow, nearshore waters.
 Red grouper move offshore from shallower reef environments as they mature.
 Adults are most commonly found around ledges, crevices, and caverns of rocky limestone reefs, and also near lower-profile, live-bottom areas.
 Adults may school or move together as groups, but only for short distances.

-Red grouper grow slowly, up to almost 50 inches long and over 50 pounds.
+Red grouper grow slowly.
+At their largest, they can be up to 50 inches long and more than 50 pounds.
 The oldest red grouper on record in the South Atlantic was 26 years old; the oldest recorded in the Gulf was 29.
-Red grouper spawn in shallow waters from February through June.
+Red grouper spawn frequently, close to 26 times a year, in shallow waters from February through June.
 They are protogynous hermaphrodites – red groupers begin life as females and sexually mature when they reach 4 to 6 years of age; some later transform into males, most often between the ages of 7 and 15.
 The proportion of males in the population increases with age.
-Red grouper spawn frequently, close to 26 times a year.

 Red grouper have a robust body with small scales.
 Their head and body are dark reddish brown, shading pink or reddish below with occasional white spots on the sides and black spots on the cheeks.
 They have large mouths with their lower jaw often projecting slightly beyond their upper jaws, bands of slender, sharp teeth, and usually a few stout fixed canines.
 Their large mouths allow them to eat their prey whole.